Acousmodules

 You are of course allowed en encouraged to distribute the plugins around you, but I ask you to keep together the small text file that accompanies them and to refer to this site.

-is made to a larger scale (website, Magazine), thank you for asking my permission before.
+If the distribution is made to a larger scale (website, Magazine), thank you for asking my permission before.

-without informing me, without give me anything.
+Otherwise, you can use them without informing me, without give me anything.
 However,

 I will accept with a great pleasure any donation ...